nictki/Battmon/Battmon/README.md

 ## Changelog:
 **29.11.2012**
-* 2.0-beta2
-* new functionality added
+* 2.0-beta3
-* clickable notifications disabled per default, see `program options`
+* clickable notifications removed, to buggy
 * program can now works only with notify-send (without `pynotify`), but will show only basic notifications (no battery charge times, charge level..)
 * code refactoring
 * code cleanup